-Likewise, the Last of Us Part 2 allows you to adjust the camera sensitivity separately for aiming and for looking around normally, and along the horizontal and vertical axes in both cases.
+Likewise, The Last of Us Part II allows you to adjust the camera sensitivity separately for aiming and for looking around normally, and along the horizontal and vertical axes in both cases.

 More information on analog settings, such as assists, can be found in our gameplay videos.